galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ## Filter Uninformative Reads

 We apply some filters to the reads after the mapping.
-CUT&RUN datasets can have many reads that map to the mitchondrial genome because it is nucleosome-free and thus very accessible to the pA(G)-MNase.
+CUT&RUN datasets can have many reads that map to the mitochondrial genome because it is nucleosome-free and thus very accessible to the pA(G)-MNase.
 CUT&RUN inserts adapter more easily in open chromatin regions due to the pA(G)-MNase activity.
-The mitchondrial genome is uninteresting for CUT&RUN, so we remove these reads.
+The mitochondrial genome is uninteresting for CUT&RUN, so we remove these reads.
 We also remove reads with low mapping quality and reads that are not properly paired.

 > <hands-on-title>Hands-on: Filtering of uninformative reads</hands-on-title>